What Exactly Is $70,000 in Freelance Income?

 Now, where does the money go?
 Well, at my old job, the salary was only about 75% of my total compensation package, so let’s use the same proportion.
 If you take out 25% of my freelance income to cover taxes (which in my case is 15% of 93% of my income, or 13.95% — I don’t know why they don’t just say that in the first place), vacation time, sick leave, and health insurance (which, btw, is costing me way more than it was at the old job — $574 a month!!!), you get only $52,500.
 Oh, and retirement matching.
 I don’t get any of that, and I haven’t been saving for my retirement since I became self-employed, which I really need to start doing.

-Then, factor in overhead expenses: phone, Internet (absurdly pricey out here in the boonies, where satellite is the only option and high-speed costs several pints of blood and your first and second born, or $200 a month on top of the $700 dish), Efax, website hosting, postage, PO box, electricity and mortgage (based on percentage of the home used for office space), business cards, advertising, office supplies, etc… Not to mention travel, conferences, subscriptions, and training that would all be covered by an employer.
+Then, factor in overhead expenses: phone, Internet (absurdly pricey out here in the boonies, where satellite is the only option and high-speed costs several pints of blood and your first and second born, or $200 a month on top of the $700 dish), Efax, website hosting, postage, PO box, electricity and mortgage (based on percentage of the home used for office space), business cards, advertising, office supplies, and of course the not-so-cheap computer parts, etc… Not to mention travel, conferences, subscriptions, and training that would all be covered by an employer.
 Average it all together and we’re talking somewhere around $500/month x 12 months = $6,000.

 So after that, I get a measly $46,500.
 Yeah, I’ll definitely be getting a refund on mileage, tuition, and my overhead and other expenses, but that’s a lot of money to shell out throughout the year!
 And there’s a lot I don’t get back.
 So the bottom line is, I got a raise in take-home pay from my “real job,” but I’m not exactly rolling in dough.
 Hence, my new goal.